 The total amount spent on the good must be large relative to the consumer’s budget.
 Only in such a scenario will an increase in its price create a significant income effect.

-As indicated in the example above, rice represents 80% of its quantity demanded of grains.
+As indicated in the example above, rice represents 80% of the quantity demanded of grains.
 In addition, rice forms half of the household’s expenditure.

 3. There must be a lack of close substitute goods